bigtreetech/docs/docs/Creator_Knomi_Hi.md

   * ② Tap `Network` -> ③ `IP`<br/>
     <img src=img/Creator_Knomi_Hi/hi_2.png width="600"/>

-* Connect your computer to the same local network as the printer.
-The default port for the Creality Hi printer is `4408`.
-If your printer’s IP is `192.168.3.81`, enter `192.168.3.81:4408` in your browser.
+* Ensure your computer is connected to the same local network as the printer.
+Open a web browser and enter the printer's IP address followed by `4408` (the default port).
+Example: If your printer's IP is `192.168.3.81`, enter `192.168.3.81:4408` in your browser.
 * Upload Configuration File:  In the interface:  ① -> ② -> ③ Tap `Upload Files` and select `Creator_Knomi_Hi_01.00.00.00.cfg` to upload. <br/>
   <img src=img/Creator_Knomi_Hi/printer_1.png width="600"/>
 * Edit `printer.cfg` and add this line: